oconnor97/building-interactivity/README.md

 # Exercises
 ````
     Exercise #1
-          Change the color of the text within the h1 with an id of #main-h1.
+          Change the color of the text within the button with an id of #change-text-color.

           1. Select the button with an id of #change-text-color and save
               it to a variable named changeColorButton.